mbragi/linka/docs/PRD.md

 ### 1. Onboarding Flow

+#### Anonymous-First Approach

+**Key Principle**: All users are anonymous by default.
+They can browse vendors without signing in.
+Authentication is required for:
+- Making purchases (escrow creation)
+- Wallet management operations
+- Becoming a vendor
+- Transaction history access

 #### Pre-Onboarding: Data Collection & Consent

 **Requirements**:
 - GDPR-compliant consent for data collection
-- Minimal UI (maximum 2 screens)
+- Username.linka identity for all users
+- Email as primary identifier
+- Password for custodial security
 - Google account integration (optional)

 **Flow**:
 1. User discovers Linka through any channel (WhatsApp, Web, Farcaster)
-2. AI agent initiates conversation: "Welcome to Linka!
-Let's get you started."
+2. Anonymous home screen shown with quick links: Find Vendors, Become a Vendor, Sign In
+3. User can browse vendors without signing in
+4. When user attempts to make a purchase or access wallet: AI prompts sign-in
-3. Data collection prompts:
+5. Data collection prompts:
-   - "I'll need your email and name for your account."
+   - Email, username (johndoe → johndoe.linka), password, name
    - "Would you like to connect your Google account? (optional)"
-   - "Do you have a Base name or ENS name for your onchain identity?"
-4. User provides consent: "I consent to data collection and storage."
+6. User provides consent: "I consent to data collection and storage."
-5. AI confirms: "Great!
+7. AI confirms: "Great!
 Your data is secure and encrypted."

 #### Wallet Creation & Funding